andrewchambers/p2pkgs/README.md

 ## How it works

-- The package tree is a redo based build system.
+- The package tree is a *just* redo based build system, this means it is simple and flexible.
+- Packages are built isolated from everything except declared dependencies.
 - Each package has a few files:
   - ./pkg/$name/build-deps
     - A list of build dependencies.